-Ok, I know you’re thinking well, DUH.
-But the key is getting the oversized white ones, they make such a big impact.
+Ok, I know you’re thinking well balloons, DUH.
+But for high impact, the key is twofold: get the oversized white ones, AND hang them from the ceiling with twine (or any other ribbon or string).
 They look elegant yet so fun.
-And want it to look extra fancy?
-Hang them from the ceiling with some twine.
+Want it to look extra fancy?
 Get creative.
 Hang them from a table, on the wall, or the back of a chair.
 Don’t be afraid to mix it up.
 Put some balloons on the floor, and the larger ones on the ceiling.
 My son had a soccer theme one year, and I used soccer ball balloons to personalize his birthday.
 (I also love these large round ones here)

-I use this for everythanggggg.
+I use this for everything.
 One small roll for $5 will last me such a long time.
 I always use them for balloons, but also to hang other things.
-I especially love twine for gifts!
+I especially love twine for gifts.
 The possibilities are endless.
 I recently used them to hang witches hats from the ceiling for Halloween.

 I use them to tie things together, for party favors, and even for gifts like I did below.

 Trust me on this, always have a roll on hand.
 You will find a million uses for it.

 Nothing screams “lets celebrate” like a traditional banner.
 I especially like the burlap ones because they feel organic and timeless.
 I always have a couple plain ones on hand, and of course, a couple neutral happy birthday ones.
 Again, I love to keep it neutral for the base, but then plug in some fun colors or patterns with balloons or other party extras specific to the theme. (an alternative one here and a birthday one here)

 I used it in my kids room for Halloween too!

 I also really love placing them on tables.

 Here it is in another corner for Halloween.

 Budget friendly Decorating staples #4 Clothes pins